In spite of all the high technology available these days, in the form of computer based audio

 sticking out like a sore thumb.

-This is the reason that an old VOX AC30 will sound louder than some modern 100 watt amps, the
+This is the reason that an old VOX AC30 can sound louder than some modern 100 watt amps, it's that the

 overdriven valve produces a unique addition to the sound of a guitar that is very hard to accurately